-What do I do now that helps me think positively?
+- What do I do now that helps me think positively?
 What is the smallest step I can take toward corralling these thoughts?

 It seems simple, but using these quick refrains to check in on your thought processes and gently steer them towards the positive can create lasting effects and mindset change.
-And if you’re looking for a small step to take, writing out these questions on a notecard that you carry with you is a great start, as is reaching out to schedule an appointment with a solution-focused depression therapist.
+And if you’re looking for a small step to take, writing out these questions on a notecard that you carry with you is a great start, as is reaching out to schedule an appointment with a CBT depression therapist.
 Many clients feel better just knowing that they’ve made the choice to invest in themselves and reach out for support.
 A therapist can guide you in finding coping mechanisms for overthinking and choosing positive thoughts.

 Even if you’re not ready for that step, you are capable of creating meaningful change in your thoughts and behaviors right now.
-As you move throughout life and even as you begin solution-focused therapy for depression, try these affirmations to stop those negative thoughts in their tracks and reclaim your power.
+As you move throughout life and even as you begin CBT therapy for depression, try these affirmations to stop those negative thoughts in their tracks and reclaim your power.